SebastienDuruz/Console-ASCII-Image-Renderer/README.md

 # Console-ASCII-Image-Renderer
-A personal little app to convert image to ASCII and print the result onto Console
+A personal app to convert image to ASCII and print the result onto Console